iotaledger/wasplib/java/src/org/iota/wasplib/contracts/README.md

 ### How to create your own smart contracts

-Building a Rust smart contract is very simple when using the Rust plugin in any IntelliJ based development environment.
-Open the _rust_ sub folder in your IntelliJ, which then provides you with the Rust workspace.
+Building a Java smart contract is very simple when using an IntelliJ based Java development environment.
+Open the _java_ sub folder in your IntelliJ, which then provides you with the Java workspace.

-The easiest way to create a new contract is to copy the _helloworld_ folder in the _contracts_ sub folder to a properly named new folder within the _contracts_ sub folder.
+The easiest way to create a new contract is to copy the _HelloWorld.java_ file in the _contracts_ package to a properly named new java file within the _contracts_ package.
-Next, change the fields in the first section of the new folder's _cargo.toml_ file to match your preferences.
-Finally, add the new folder to the workspace in the _cargo.toml_ in the _rust_ sub folder.

-To build the new smart contract select _Run->Edit Configurations_.
-Add a new configuration based on the _wasmpack_ template, type the _name_ of the new configuration, type the _command_ `build`, and select the new folder as the _working directory_.
-You can now run this configuration to compile the smart contract directly to Wasm.
-Once compilation is successful you will find the resulting Wasm file in the _pkg_ sub folder of the new folder.
+Building the project will compile all smart contracts.

+`NOTE: currently there is no way to compile the Java contracts into Wasm.
+Once this becomes available the intention is that the contracts will simply work unchanged by implementing the Host calls in the client package.`